-We intend to finance capital expenditures and acquisitions through cash on hand, restricted cash held for capital expenditures, cash flow from operations, our revolving credit facility, tax-exempt bonds and other financings.
+We intend to finance capital expenditures and acquisitions through cash on hand, cash flows from operations, our revolving credit facility, tax-exempt bonds and other financings.
 We expect to use primarily cash for future business acquisitions.

 Cash Flows Used In Financing Activities.
-Cash used in financing activities was \$480.0 million, \$437.3 million and \$70.4 million for the years ended December 31, 2005, 2004 and 2003, respectively, and primarily includes proceeds from issuances of tax-exempt bonds, repayments of debt, repurchases of common stock under our stock repurchase program, proceeds from the issuance of common stock primarily related to equity-based compensation and payments of cash dividends.
-Dividends paid were \$72.2 million, \$46.0 million and \$19.0 million during 2005, 2004 and 2003, respectively.
+Cash flows used in financing activities was \$437.3 million, \$70.4 million and \$128.0 million for the years ended December 31, 2004, 2003 and 2002, respectively, and primarily include proceeds from issuances of tax-exempt bonds, repayments of debt and repurchases of common stock under our stock repurchase program.
+Dividends paid were \$46.0 million and \$19.0 million during 2004 and 2003, respectively.
 In 2004, repayments of debt include the liquidation of \$225.0 million of public notes.

-From 2000 through 2005, our board of directors authorized the repurchase of up to \$1,525.0 million of our common stock.
-As of December 31, 2005, we paid \$1,308.8 million to repurchase 51.5 million shares of our common stock, of which \$558.4 million was paid during 2005 to repurchase 16.3 million shares of our common stock.
+From 2000 through 2004, our board of directors authorized the repurchase of up to \$1,025.0 million of our common stock.
+As of December 31, 2004, we paid \$750.4 million to repurchase approximately 35.2 million shares of our common stock, of which \$266.1 million was paid during 2004 to repurchase approximately 9.6 million shares of our common stock.